 Buttigieg-Sanders hold dueling New Hampshire rallies day before primary contest

-Democratic presidential candidates Sen. Bernie Sanders and Pete Buttigieg are holding dueling rallies in New Hampshire on Monday as part of efforts to shore up votes on the last day before the state's nominating contest.
+Democratic presidential candidates Sen. Bernie Sanders and Pete Buttigieg held dueling rallies in New Hampshire on Monday as part of efforts to shore up votes on the last day before the state's nominating contest.

+Sanders spoke to a large crowd at the University of New Hampshire in Durham where he blasted the Trump administration for its record on everything from healthcare and tax cuts to race relations.

+"Whatever one's political view may be, the American people understand that that is the kind of human being who should not be in the White House," Sanders told a raucous crowd.
+"And we intend to make him a one-term president."

 Buttigieg kicked off Monday at Plymouth State University, telling supporters not to listen to those who question his experience or age.